 - 1/2 tsp Baking Soda

 For the Cinnamon Sugar Topping:

 - 4 Tbsp Butter melted

 - 1 Tbsp Cinnamon ground

 - Reduce the apple cider by simmering it on low heat in a small saucepan without a cover for about 25 minutes or until it measures to 1 cup.
 Let cool.

-- Spray the muffin pan with nonstick cooking spray, like Pam No-Stick Cooking Spray.
+- Prepare the muffin pan with olive oil or nonstick cooking spray.

 - Stir together the egg, vanilla extract, and cooled reduced apple cider.
 If the apple cider is too hot, it will cook the egg.
 It’s important to let it cool first.

 - Add the all-purpose flour, almond flour, brown sugar, baking powder, baking soda, and ground cinnamon.
 Mix until just combined.